-Except where the pre-existing activity continues to be permitted by Rule 3.10.5.1, and where the new nitrogen leaching land use authorised by this rule is farming, the application shall include a Nitrogen Management Plan which uses Version 5.4.3 of the OVERSEERTM model to demonstrate that the nitrogen leached from the proposed farming activities complies with the proposed Nitrogen Discharge Allowance for the land. shall initially state the farm inputs in the Overseer Reference Dataset.
+Except where the pre-existing activity continues to be permitted by Rule 3.10.5.1, and where the new nitrogen leaching land use authorised by this rule is farming, the application shall include a Nitrogen Management Plan which shall initially state the farm inputs in the Overseer Reference Dataset.
 The property is managed thereafter, such that when it is modelled with the most recent version of Overseer, does not result in greater modelled nitrogen leaching than when the property's Overseer Reference Dataset is modelled with the same version of Overseer.

-- i) The specification of the Nitrogen Discharge Allowance in kgN/ha/year and total kgN/year for the land to which the controlled activity consent applies; - ii) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices represented by the benchmarking data referred to in standard and term a) are altered.
-The OVERSEERTM Model Version 5.4.3 shall be used to calculate the nitrogen leached from the land to which the controlled activity consent applies inclusive of the altered farm management practices and this shall form the basis of the NMPs.
-The NMPs shall demonstrate that the nitrogen leached from the proposed farming activities complies with the benchmarked Nitrogen Discharge Allowance.
-The NMP will demonstrate how the property is to be managed after the farm activities are altered, such that when modelled with the most recent version of Overseer, does not result in greater nitrogen leaching than when the farm's Overseer Reference Dataset is modelled with in 10 working days of the farm management practices being altered; - iii) The self monitoring, record keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan;

-- iv) The circumstances and timeframes under which the resource consent conditions may be reviewed, provided that any review of a consent condition specifying the Nitrogen Discharge Allowance shall only occur when regional plan provisions have been made operative which specify a new target for the amount of nitrogen entering Lake Taupo and which requires that target to be achieved by the reduction of the Nitrogen Discharge Allowance specified in any resource consent; - v) The duration of the resource consent; - vi) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA; and
+- i) The requirement for a Nitrogen Management Plan (NMP) for the land to which the controlled activity consent applies if the farm management practices are altered.
+The NMP will demonstrate how the property is to be managed after the farm activities are altered, such that when modelled with the most recent version of Overseer, does not result in greater nitrogen leaching than when the farm's Overseer Reference Dataset is modelled with the same version of Overseer.
+The NMP shall be provided to the Waikato Regional Council within 10 working days of the farm management practices being altered; - ii) The self monitoring, record keeping, information provision and site access requirements for the holders of resource consents required to demonstrate ongoing compliance with the Nitrogen Management Plan; - iii) The circumstances and timeframes under which the resource consent conditions may be reviewed; - iv) The duration of the resource consent; - v) The circumstances under which resource consents granted under this Rule can be surrendered either in whole or part pursuant to s138 of the RMA; and